darkodimov05/wordpress-docker-stack/README.md

 Dockerizing Wordpress for a local development.

-Firstly, i'm building a database container from the mysql image with the tag version 5.7 which is the latest stable version from 5.*, including:
+Firstly, i'm running a database container from the mysql image with the tag version 5.7 which is the latest stable version from 5.*, including:
 * following environment variables stored in .env file:
 > MYSQL_ROOT_PASSWORD
 > MYSQL_USER     -- for the wordpress user